isaacus-dev/legal-rag-bench/README.md

 The default prompts are tuned for strong performance on the Legal RAG Bench corpus.

+## Reproducibility
+The results reported for Legal RAG Bench were generated on the 20th of Feburary 2026, shortly after the public preview release of Gemini 3.1 Pro.
+You may observe different outputs and/or benchmark scores across runs, even with the same prompts and data, for several reasons:
+1. **LLM outputs are non-deterministic.** APIs can return different outputs across requests with identical inputs.
+Setting `temperature=0` may reduce variance but does not guarantee determinism.
+If your provider supports it, consider using a fixed `seed` and recording any response metadata to aid reproducibility.
+Note that doing this will deviate from the default settings tested in Legal RAG Bench.
+2. **Model providers update models over time.** A model “name” or alias may refer to an evolving system.
+Provider-side updates (weights, routing, safety layers, tool policies, decoding defaults, etc.) can change behavior and benchmark scores between dates, sometimes without a clear semantic-version signal.
+3. **LangChain and other dependencies change quickly.** Updates can modify prompt formatting, tokenization, retriever defaults, retry logic, and other behaviors that materially affect results.
+4. **Runtime/infrastructure differences matter.** Python versions, OS, vector DB implementations, embedding libraries, and hardware can affect retrieval behavior, latency, and occasionally outputs.

 ## License

 This project is licensed under the [MIT](LICENSE) license.